CKalitin/ckalitin.github.io/_posts/2024-02-10-smallsats-vs-rideshare.md

 * Kick Stages are a high-level technology that decreases costs slightly
 * Include an estimate of cost

-Cost:
-* Mira is 250kg wet mass + 300kg payload with 500m/s
-* Transporter missions are ~$5,500 / kg, $3M launch cost
-* Assume $1-2M cost when at scale
-* This is slightly lower than an electron (~7M) and easier to bring down in the future
-* SpaceX's cross launch margins are >50%, Rocket Lab is ~20%
-* More room for cost declines on an MLV, could get 2x cheaper in the short term
-* Recovery could bring down Electron costs by ~1-2 million, bridging the gap
-* Either way, the only advantage of dedicated small sat launch for a mission that could take a Mira is schedule

 In the last 5 years Rocket Lab's Electron dedicated small satellite launches and SpaceX's Transporter rideshare missions have become regular occurances.
 This has posed a problem many have stugguled to answer by my standards: Why would any satellites be launched on a small rocket when rideshare missions are cheaper?

 Access the source data at the link below.
 Copy the spreadsheet and in Cell BC2 filter to only small sat launches.
 <a href="https://docs.google.com/spreadsheets/d/1VOgRbnAsQZdGIPoemRj5ApSLk_jxGanNliWEPnBB3p4/edit?usp=sharing">https://docs.google.com/spreadsheets/d/1VOgRbnAsQZdGIPoemRj5ApSLk_jxGanNliWEPnBB3p4/edit?usp=sharing</a>

 ### <b>Rideshareable Satellites</b>